CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche: commit message generation with a specific style (ultra-compressed, caveman).
-The unique '/caveman-commit' command and specific formatting constraints (≤50 chars) make it very unlikely to conflict with other skills.
+Highly distinctive niche: commit message generation with a specific style (ultra-compressed, caveman).
+The unique slash commands ('/caveman-commit') and specific constraints (≤50 chars) make it clearly distinguishable from general git or coding skills.

 3 / 3